redpen-cc/redpen-doc/source/extend.rst

 We create a PlainSentenceLengthValidator class and specify the package 'cc.redpen.validator.sentence'.
 Therefore the class is stored in the 'redpen/redpen-core/src/main/java/cc/redpen/validator/sentence/' directory.

-The following is the implementation of this class.
+The following is an implementation of this class.

 .. code-block:: java